Laboratory researchers require safety training relevant to the risks they face.

 General Lab Safety

 EHS offers a course usually monthly or on request for large or small groups).
-Individuals may also access a form of this training in Canvas.
+Individuals may also access the form of this training in Canvas.
 It is targeted to all laboratory researchers.

 The goal is to introduce: